w3c/window-management/security_and_privacy.md

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

-This API does not expose such information.
+This API does not currently expose any information.

 ## 2.4 How does this specification deal with sensitive information?

-This API does not expose such information.
+This API does not currently expose any information.

 ## 2.5 Does this specification introduce new state for an origin that persists across browsing sessions?